usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/README.md

 </details>
 <hr>

 When the ZeroMQ channel emulator is enabled, `./run.sh` starts the configured DUs and UEs and waits for them to become ready.
 All configured endpoints must be running for samples to flow.
+Use `./User_Equipment/additional_scripts/get_all_pdu_sessions.sh` to list the C-RNTI and PDU session IP of each UE.

 ## Handover Scenario